-The board conducted a formal evaluation of the company secretary during the year and is satisfied that the company secretary has the requisite competence, qualifications and experience to carry out the required responsibilities.
-The company secretary practised as an attorney for close on 30 years and has extensive experience in corporate and commercial law, litigation and corporate governance.
+The board conducted a formal evaluation of the company secretary during the year and satisfied itself that the company secretary had the requisite competence, qualifications and experience to carry out the required responsibilities.

 The board is satisfied that the company secretary is the gatekeeper of good governance, that an arm's length relationship exists between the company secretary and the board, and that the directors are able to look to the company secretary for guidance on their responsibilities and duties.
 The directors are also satisfied that the company secretary provides a central source of guidance and advice to the board and, within the company, on matters of good governance and of changes in legislation.